Lecture notes on ridge regression: Penalty parameter selection

 \item[3)] Evaluate the prediction performance of these models on the test set by $\log\{L[Y_i, \mathbf{X}_{i, \ast}; \hat{\bbeta}_{-i}(\lambda), \hat{\sigma}_{-i}^2(\lambda)]\}$.
 Or, by the prediction error $|Y_i - \mathbf{X}_{i, \ast} \hat{\bbeta}_{-i}(\lambda)|$, possibly squared.

 \item[4)] Repeat steps 1) to 3) such that each sample plays the role of the test set once.

 \item[5)] Average the prediction performances of the test sets at each grid point of the penalty parameter:

-The quantity above is called the \textit{cross-validated log-likelihood}.
+The quantity above is called the \textit{cross-validated loglikelihood}.
 It is an estimate of the prediction performance of the model corresponding to this value of the penalty parameter on novel data.

-\item[6)] The value of the penalty parameter that maximizes the cross-validated log-likelihood is the value of choice. \end{compactitem} Finally, we refer to \cite{Meij2013} for efficient calculations of the LOOCV scheme in a ridge penalized context.
+\item[6)] The value of the penalty parameter that maximizes the cross-validated loglikelihood is the value of choice. \end{compactitem} The procedure is straightforwardly adopted to $k$-fold cross-validation, a different criterion, and different estimators.

+In the LOOCV procedure above resampling can be avoided when the predictive performance is measured by Allen's PRESS (Predicted Residual Error Sum of Squares) statistic \citep{Alle1974}.
+For then, the LOOCV predictive performance can be expressed analytically in terms of the known quantities derived from the design matrix and response (as pointed out but not detailed in \citealt{Golu1979}).
+Define the optimal penalty parameter to minimize Allen's PRESS statistic:

+where $\mathbf{B}(\lambda)$ is diagonal with $[\mathbf{B}(\lambda)]_{ii} = [ 1 - \mathbf{H}_{ii}(\lambda)]^{-1}$.
+The second equality in the preceding display is elaborated in Exercise \ref{question:efficientLOOCV}.
+Its main takeaway is that the predictive performance for a given $\lambda$ can be assessed directly from the ridge hat matrix and the response vector without the recalculation of the $n$ leave-one-out ridge regression estimators.
+Computationally, this is a considerable gain.

+No such analytic expression of the cross-validated loss as above exists for general $K$-fold cross-validation, but considerable computational gain can nonetheless be achieved \citep{vdWiel2020fast}.
+This exploits the fact that the ridge regression estimator appears in Allen's PRESS statistics -- and the likelihood -- only in combination with the design matrix, together forming the linear predictor.
+There is thus no need to evaluate the estimator itself when interest is only in its predictive performance.
+Then, if $\mathcal{G}_1, \ldots, \mathcal{G}_K \subset \{1, \ldots, n\}$ are the mutually exclusive and exhaustive $K$-fold sample index sets, the linear predictor for the $k$-th fold can be expressed as: